Three-Day Event Educates Officials and Enthusiasts on Animal Abuse and Neglect

 Sponsorship of this program allows the Kentucky Horse Council to provide free training registration to county and state officials, including animal control officers, police, sheriffs and other law enforcement personnel.
 Download the sponsor packet here.

-The KHC has educated over 260 officers from 60 Kentucky counties since the inception of the trainings in 2008.
-The fall Livestock Investigation Training I will take place October 24-26 in Lexington.
+The KHC has educated over 275 officers and officials from 62 Kentucky counties since the inception of the trainings in 2008.
 This course is open to out-of-state officials and equine enthusiasts for a fee of $250 per person.
 Register for the course here.

 ABOUT THE KENTUCKY HORSE COUNCIL: The Kentucky Horse Council is a nonprofit organization dedicated to the protection and development of the Kentucky equine community through education and leadership.
 The Kentucky Horse Council provides educational programming; health and welfare programs; outreach and communication to equine enthusiasts; equine professional networking opportunities through the Kentucky Equine Networking Association; and trail riding advocacy.
 Learn more at kentuckyhorse.org